Know the dangers of boilers and central heating

 - If you smell gas you need to act quickly.
 Immediately stop using all your cooking and heating appliances, gas and electric.
 Make sure the room is well ventilated by opening all doors and windows.

 We provide 24/7 support to our customers with trained technicians on the end of the phone in our UK call centre.
-If it’s not possible to fix your problem over the phone, they’ll despatch an engineer.
-Our policy holders get unlimited call-outs.
-Call-out times are normally two hours for an emergency and 24 hours for other call-outs.
-Our Gas Safe registered engineers are local to you and trusted names in your area.
+If it’s not possible to fix your problem over the phone, we’ll dispatch an engineer.
+In the event of an emergency (an uncontrolled water leak), we aim to have someone with you within two hours.
+For other faults, we’ll do our best to have someone with you within 24 hours of your call.
+Our network has over 5,000 Gas Safe registered engineers, plumbers and electricians across the U.K. helping us get to you quicker.

-As we take safety seriously, we include an annual boiler service in our maintenance plans so that your boiler is working safely and efficiently every year
+CORGI HomePlan take safety seriously.
+We include an annual boiler service in all of our HomePlans to help keep your boiler working safely and efficiently.

-Plus we operate a new parts only policy on all repairs, so you can rest easy knowing you’re in safe hands.
+We operate a manufacturer and manufacturer approved new parts only policy on all repairs, so you can rest easy knowing you’re in safe hands.

 * Public sector information published by the Health and Safety Executive and licensed under the Open Government Licence.